Applications to join are now closed

 Global Impact & Expansion

-Results from the eDNA Expeditions are published and shared globally.
+Results from eDNA Expeditions 2026-2028 are published and shared globally.
 The project demonstrates the power of standardized marine biodiversity monitoring and sets the foundation for future ocean observation initiatives.